-An $18.2 million tourism restart package announced by the Nova Scotia government today, June 15, will provide operators with new grant programs and marketing support as well as offering tourists more outdoor public attractions and free admission to provincial museums.
+The Province of Nova Scotia has announced an $18.2 million tourism restart package that will provide operators with new grant programs and marketing support as well as offering tourists more outdoor public attractions and free admission to provincial museums.

 The Tourism Accommodations Restart Customer Attraction Program will help registered tourism accommodations develop and implement tailored marketing activities to encourage overnight stays.
 Eligible operators will receive a grant of $1,000 per room for the first 10 rooms and $500 per room for each additional room.